 As we removed commitments, I let go of my expectations.
 With time apart, I also distanced myself from the drama of extended family members.

 I didn’t need money to buy anything other than necessities.
-Plane tickets, hotel rooms, and amusement parks were off the list.
+Plane tickets, hotel rooms, and amusement parks dropped off the list.
 If we wanted to entertain ourselves, we grabbed board games and played together.

-We enjoyed getting into nature and relishing in the warm sunshine.
+We enjoyed stepping into nature and relishing in the warm sunshine.
 Of course, none of our daily activities required money.
 When the world grew quiet, our expenses dropped dramatically.
 When we stripped down life to the basics, I realized I didn’t need that much.

 In the quiet time, my creative juices flowed.
 Without overwhelming responsibilities, my mind cleared, and my thoughts came into focus.

 For the first time in a long time, we didn’t need to plan our days.
 We could lounge around the house in pajama pants, reading, and coloring.

 It felt incredible to seize the day without a plan.
 We played basketball, went to the beach, and took long walks and bike rides.